hrbcksq/nodepad/terminology/complete_coding.md

 Couping, Cohesion, SL, IoC, DI, DIP, Abstract factory and method

 ##Couping
+Coupling (also known as Dependency) is a degree to which one program unit (e.g., a class, module, subsystem) relies on other units.
+It is a measure of strength of the interconnections between elements, which should be minimized.

+>We want elements that are independent of each other.
+In other words, we want to develop applications that exhibit loose (rather than tight) coupling.

+However, since parts need to communicate among themselves, we do not have completely independent modules.
+As interconnections grow between the parties involved, one module will need more information about the other, increasing the dependency between them.

 ##Cohesion
 Cohesion in software engineering is the degree to which the elements of a certain module belong together(in our case that we are going to discuss here we are mostly interested in classes, so module = class, unless otherwise noted).
 Thus, it is a measure of how strongly related each piece of functionality expressed by the source code of a software module is.